nimbus-gateway/cords-mve/README.md

 * [True Connector Components](https://github.com/Engineering-Research-and-Development/true-connectorr), open-source IDSA Connector designed by ENG.
 It is leveraged in CORDS MVE for ensuring IDSA complaint artifact exchange.
 It consist of several services including Execution Core Container (ECC) and Usage-Control (UC) Data Application.

-* [CORDS Back End Data App](https://github.com/nimbus-gateway/cords-data-app), A modified version of the ENG Basic Data App to taylor the requirments of CORDS.
+* [CORDS Back End Data App](https://github.com/nimbus-gateway/cords-data-app), A modified version of the ENG Basic Data App to taylor to address the requirments of CORDS.
 It act as the midleware between the CORDS local and global digital threads.

 * [Meta Data Broker](https://github.com/International-Data-Spaces-Association/metadata-broker-open-core), Implementation of an IDS Metadata Broker, which is a registry for IDS Connector self-description documents.
 It is currenly under development by the IDSA community.